Relocation Attorneys Morris County, NJ

-What Happens When Someone Wants to Move?
+What Happens When a Divorced Spouse Wants to Move?

 When it comes to relocation cases, the courts in New Jersey are required to follow statutes and case law.
 Additionally, relocation disputes tend to be fact-sensitive, requiring the family law courts to look at each case individually and make decisions based on the information at hand.